-The Detroit Wings invite Michigan high schools to send one student reporter to the Joe to get an in-depth, behind-the-scenes look into the world of sports journalism at High School Journalist Day.
+The Detroit Red Wings invite Michigan high schools to send one student reporter to the Joe to get an in-depth, behind-the-scenes look into the world of sports journalism at High School Journalist Day presented by MOS.
 Students take part in mock press conferences with Red Wings staff, players, coaches & professional media members.
 Participants also have lunch, tour the press box and watch a Red Wings practice.
 After the event, students are encouraged to submit their article about the day for the chance to win prizes.

 To learn more about the reporters that cover the Red Wings and what advice they have for those interested in a career in sport journalism, you can download this document entitled “Meet Our Beat.”